ossf/tac/process/project-lifecycle.md

 # Project Life Cycle

 Projects are either directly under the governance of the Technical Advisory Committee (TAC) or a specific Working Group (WG).
-The TAC is responsible for reviewing and approving all significant changes to a Project's life cycle.
+In all cases, the TAC is responsible for reviewing and approving all significant changes to a Project's life cycle.
 Where a Project reports into a specific WG, that WG can support the Project's progression and provide recommendations to the TAC.

 Projects follow the sandbox, incubating, graduated and archival lifecycle stagesdefined below.